peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 ``PYTORCH_TUNABLEOP_VERBOSE``
    Default is ``0``.
 Set to ``1`` if you want to see TunableOp in action.

-The behavior TunableOp is controlled through environment variables with a complete list of environment variable at  TunableOp `README <https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md>`__,.
+The behavior of TunableOp is controlled through environment variables with a complete list of environment variable at  TunableOp `README <https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md>`__,.
 There are also Python APIs to set some of these environment variables, but the preferred way to set the TunableOp tuning parameters is to use the environment variables.